Nationals vs. Red Sox Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Justin Turner, Lane Thomas and others in the Boston Red Sox-Washington Nationals matchup at Nationals Park on Tuesday at 7:05 PM ET.
+The Boston Red Sox visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+Those looking to place a player prop bet can find odds on Justin Turner, Lane Thomas and others in this contest.

 Bet on this matchup or its props with BetMGM!